 - 1. For any given class meeting you are expected to prepare (read and study outside the classroom) the vocabulary and grammar sections that will be reviewed and practiced in class. - 2.
-Written homework will also be assigned by the instructor weekly, which must be handed in at the beginning of the next class period.
-Please submit clearly formatted homework (name, date, neatly written, and double-spaced).
-LATE HOMEWORK WILL BE ACCEPTED FOR PARTIAL CREDIT.
-If you are ill or unable to attend for some other reason, you must still send your homework on time in order to receive points for it.
-Making connections with a few classmates early would be wise in case you find yourself in a situation like this.
+Written homework will also be assigned by the instructor weekly (on Wednesday classes), which must be handed in at the beginning of the next class period.
+Please submit clearly formatted homework (name, date, and neatly written).
+LATE HOMEWORK WILL BE ACCEPTED FOR